Asian shares lower after Wall Street falls over oil concerns

 TRADE WORRIES: Fears about global growth continue amid trade tensions between the U.S. and China.
 Traders drew encouragement from a report out of China saying that country's top economic adviser might visit Washington ahead of a planned meeting between Chinese President Xi Jinping and U.S. President Donald Trump at this month's Group of 20 gathering in Argentina.
 The U.S. and China have raised tariffs on billions of dollars of each other's goods.

-THE QUOTE: "It's going to be a bumpy ride for markets," says Stephen Innes of Oanda in Singapore, referring to global developments over Brexit and dropping oil prices, adding, "all of which suggests significant risk beckons."
+THE QUOTE: "It's going to be a bumpy ride for markets," said Stephen Innes of Oanda in Singapore, referring to global developments over Brexit and dropping oil prices, adding, "all of which suggests significant risk beckons."

-ENERGY: Benchmark U.S. crude oil dipped 40 cents to $55.29.
-It plunged 7.1 percent to $55.69 a barrel Tuesday.
-Brent crude, used to price international oils, dropped 30 percent to $65.17 a barrel.
+ENERGY: Benchmark U.S. crude oil dipped 35 cents to $55.34.
+It plunged 7.1 percent to $55.69 a barrel on Tuesday.
+Brent crude, used to price international oils, dropped 25 cents to $65.22 a barrel.
 Oil has now fallen for 12 straight days, driven by worries over rising oil production around the world and weakening demand from developing countries, with expectations for increased supply from the U.S. and OPEC.

 Advertisement